|

 Resize the image (400 x 300 works well) then Save for Web.

-If it’s a photograph, choose “JPEG High”
+If it’s a photograph, choose “JPEG, Very High”

 in the Preset list.
 For other images, GIF might result in a